troclaux/notes/aws.md

 ## aws secrets manager

-> fully managed service that stores secrets
+> fully-managed service that stores secrets

 - can force rotation of secrets after a period of time
 - automate generation of secrets on rotations (uses lambda)